Mature Masculine

 The Space Cadet's Transformation

-The changed Space Cadet sees that a spirituality worth having includes the body.
-You can't call it transcendence if you're just running away.
+The transformed Space Cadet sees that a spirituality worth having includes the body.
+Calling it transcendence doesn't count if we're running away.
 The sacred needs roots as much as wings.

 Living with the Space Cadet Shadow

 The Space Cadet shadow emerges when practical demands feel overwhelming, when the mundane feels meaningless, when escape feels more attractive than engagement.
 The Mature Guide asks: "How can I bring my spirituality into this moment?
-How can I serve the sacred through the practical?"
+How can I serve the sacred through the practical?
+How can my spirituality be as tangible as possible?"

-He can be spiritual without being ungrounded.
-Transcendent without being dissociated.
-Connected to the sacred without being disconnected from life.
+The Mature Guide can be spiritual without being ungrounded, transcendent without being dissociated, connected to the sacred without being disconnected from life.